 You can make an appointment to view or purchase documents at Planning Reception.

-Copies of documents relating to planning appeals are available from the Planning Portal.
+Copies of documents relating to planning appeals are available from the Planning Inspectorate.

 Tree Preservation Order

 Planning authorities have powers to protect trees by making Tree Preservation Orders (TPO).

 The issuing of a TPO makes it an offence to cut down, top, lop, uproot, wilfully damage or destroy any protected tree(s) without first having obtained permission from the Local Authority.
 All types of tree can be protected in this way, whether as single trees or as part of a woodland, copse or other grouping of trees.
 Protection does not however extend to hedges, bushes or shrubs.
 TPOs are recorded in the Local Land Charges Register which can be inspected at Council offices.

 When purchasing a property the official searches carried out by your Solicitor should reveal the presence of a TPO on the property, or whether your property is within a Conservation Area within which trees are automatically protected.
 A TPO will not prevent planning permission being granted for development however, the Council will take the presence of TPO trees into account when reaching their decision.

 Planning Obligations (Section 106 agreements) are an important part of the planning system.
 They are commitments made by developers (when getting planning permission) to do things that will lessen the harm caused by their development proposals (for example by providing funds for traffic calming measures, new play facilities, public art, tree planting, cycle paths, meeting places, affordable housing).

 A common way of creating new highways is by an agreement between developers and the local Highway Authority (Herts County Council) under Section 38 of the Highways Act 1980.

 These agreements are most often made with housing developers, who agree to build the roads to standards laid down by the Highway Authority.

 Copies of these agreements can be obtained by emailing firstname.lastname@example.org or by post to: